flass/pantagruel/INSTALL.md

 ## The details if you are picky

 If you are using a Debian environment but don't want to run the install script all at once (you may have your own reasons), here is a summary of what it does, so you can manually install each piece of software at your own discretion.
 These indications would also stand for installation on another type of Linux/Unix OS (e.g. Redhat, MacOS), but you would have to adapt the first part (using `apt` to install system packages on a Debian OS) to the relevant system (e.g. for a Red Hat OS, using `yum` instead of `apt`, and finding the matching packages).
+A special note about clarifying defiirent scenarios to installi ALE can be found [here](https://github.com/flass/pantagruel/blob/master/doc/installing_ALE.md).

+### Platform-dependent software installation: using Debian system packages

-Most software you can simply install from the Debian system package repository:
+Most required software can simply be installed using the Debian system package manager `apt` (or any frontend like `synaptic`):

-### basic dependencies, libraries and standalone software
+#### basic dependencies, libraries and standalone software
 ```sh
 sudo apt install git cmake gcc g++ libmagick++-dev sqlite3 sqlite3-doc linuxbrew-wrapper bioperl lftp clustalo raxml libhmsbeagle1v5 mrbayes openjdk-8-jdk openjdk-8-jre cd-hit
 ```
-### R and packages
+#### R and packages
 ```sh
 sudo apt install r-base-core r-recommended r-cran-ape r-cran-phytools r-cran-ade4 r-cran-vegan r-cran-dbi r-cran-rsqlite r-cran-igraph r-cran-getopt
 ```